- Why it’s important to have the right people in the right seats

 Everyone can think of an instance in their professional careers when they noticed the wrong person was in the wrong seat at work.
 These often make for some pretty entertaining stories.
 We’d love it if you could share them with us in the comments below.

 The above article is taken from the training for the ACE Framework.
-If you’d like to learn more about the ACE Framework and how it can help with post-acquisition growth, schedule a call with us.
+Are you interested to learn more about the ACE Framework and how it can help with post-acquisition growth?

 - A poorly defined job description can often lead to the wrong person in the wrong seat.